lowRISC/opentitan/doc/ug/dv_methodology/index.md

 Coverage closure is more intensive since there are typically no pre-verified sub-modules.
 To achieve our coverage goals, we take a constrained random approach to generate the stimulus.
 The DV environment models the behavior of the DUT more closely to perform checks (typically within the scoreboard) independently of the stimulus.
-In some IPs (specifically the ones that provide cryptographic functions), we also employ the use of open source third party C libraries as reference models to check the behavior of the DUT through DPI-C calls.
+In some IPs (specifically the ones that provide cryptographic functions), we also use open source third party C libraries as reference models to check the behavior of the DUT through DPI-C calls.

 Each of the IP level DV environments are described in further detail within their own [DV document](#dv-document).
 To find all of them, please navigate to this [landing page]({{< relref "hw" >}}).